aniigupta/taylor-kitchen-app/README.md

 ## Future Enhancements

-- **User Authentication**: Allow users to save their favorite recipes and preferences for a more personalized experience.
+- **User Authentication**: Allow users to save their favorite recipes for easy access.
-- **Meal Planning**: Add a feature to create weekly meal plans based on the user's preferences and ingredient availability.
+- **Meal Planning**: Add a feature to create weekly meal plans based on the user's ingredients.
-- **Recipe Rating and Comments**: Enable users to rate recipes and leave feedback.
+- **Recipe Rating and Comments**: Enable users to rate and review recipes.

 ## Contributing